-With dazzling fireworks, incredible adventures, and new looks for your beloved Disney characters, there is no better way to celebrate the love and life of Walt Disney World resorts than with their 50th Anniversary Celebration.
+With dazzling fireworks, incredible adventures, and new looks for your beloved Disney characters, there is no better way to celebrate the love and life of Disney than with the 50 year anniversary Disney World

-If you are ready to begin planning your return to the most magical place on earth, don’t forget to read our Insider’s Guide to Walt Disney World to make the most of your Disney vacation.
+If you are ready to begin planning your return to the most magical place on earth for the 50 year anniversary Disney, don’t forget to read our Insider’s Guide to Walt Disney World to make the most of your Disney vacation.
 We also have the Ultimate Guide to Walt Disney World: Coupons, Discounts, and Deals to make sure you know all the tricks to saving your hard-earned money.